-Some of its fans and users even feel disappointed because a premium gaming product cannot fulfill half of its primary purpose.
+Some of its fans and users even feel disappointed because a premium gaming product cannot fulfil half of its primary purpose.
 An example would be an underpowered gaming headset’s microphone or a gaming motherboard with dummy VRMs.
-The problem comes when efforts are made to push back user’s issues with promos in the same groups the end user expressed his problem.
+The problem comes when efforts are made to push back user’s issues with promos in the same groups the end-user expressed his problem.
 This is where Facebook group owners and moderators need to look out for!

 There are times some organizers have put some brands (who doesn’t have a history of sponsoring their events) in a situation for a made-up sham of an ‘award ceremony’ for its sponsors.
 If you want to have a botched award ceremony like how the channel media does it, just be happy with handing out paperweights.
 In such situations, managers of the brands are known to call out such organizers to remove their products from their ‘nomination list’.
 Ouch!

 Until today, this was the only reason why I looked into Indian eSports.
 Nothing more!

 Manufacturers in the Indian gaming scene

 Naturally, companies like Cooler Master, HP/Omen, Dell/Alienware, Lenovo/Legion, Kingston/HyperX, Gigabyte/Aorus, Zowie, NVIDIA and AMD work with organizations who can deliver a promotional tournament.
 Some of these brands have done many other types of promotions.
 Some work for a limited time.
 Some are too big to work and others are designed to invite crowds that don’t care except for the freebies.